-This position handles all aspects related to adult & senior leagues in North Carolina, including: USTA League Adult/Senior, USTA League Mixed Doubles, USTA League Super Seniors, Southern Combo Doubles & NCTA Singles League.
+This position handles all aspects related to adult & senior leagues in North Carolina, including: USTA League Adult/Senior, USTA League Mixed Doubles, USTA League Super Seniors, Southern Combo Doubles and NCTA Singles League.

 TRAVIS SANDMAN - ADULT LEAGUE EVENTS COORDINATOR

-Jenny works with the Director of Adult Leagues in the development, coordination and expansion of new and existing adult leagues through Parks and Recreation Departments, Community Tennis Associations and private clubs.
+Andrew works with the Director of Adult Leagues in the development, coordination and expansion of new and existing adult leagues through Parks and Recreation Departments, Community Tennis Associations and private clubs.
 She also assists in the running of the Adult League State Championships, which includes coordinating team registration, hotel and site preparations.
-She serves as the State Coordinator for the USTA Southern RBC Flex League.
+He serves as the State Coordinator for the USTA Southern RBC Flex League.

 AMY FRANKLIN - DIRECTOR OF COMMUNITY DEVELOPMENT, OUTREACH & TRAINING